-You are responsible for the length of the drain that takes waste water from within and away from your property up to the boundary or to the point where it joins with pipework from another property.
+You are responsible for the length of the drain that takes waste water from within your property up to your boundary or to the point where it joins with pipework from another property.

 You are also responsible for:

-Once a drain becomes a sewer (as it joins with another drain or sewer) in most cases that sewer then becomes the responsibility of Wessex Water.
-They will have drainage maps that show where foul and surface water sewers lie and should be able to confirm who is responsible at which point in the drainage system.
+Once a drain becomes a sewer (as it connects with another drain or sewer) in most cases that sewer then becomes the responsibility of Wessex Water.
+Wessex Water maintain detailed sewer maps that show where the foul and surface water sewers run and will be able to determine who is responsible for defects at a given point in the drainage system.

-In most cases, private sewage pumping stations that serve more than one property and pump to the public sewerage system transferred to the Water and Sewerage Companies (Wessex Water) on 1st October 2016.
+In most cases, private sewage pumping stations that serve more than one property and pump to the public sewerage system transferred to Wessex Water responsibility on 1st October 2016 as a result of a change in the law.
 Wessex Water will be responsible for all maintenance, breakdowns and electricity for the transferred pumping stations.

 If you part own or are partly responsible for a private sewage pumping station and have not advised Wessex Water of its existence, please telephone 0345 600 4 600.